Keyronex/Keyronex/docs/vfs.md

 VFS
 ===

-The in-kernel VFS is more Unix-like than NT-like.
+The kernel VFS is mostly modeled after SunOS VFS.

 Two public objects are associated with it:
  - the File object - resembles a Unix kernel file descriptor.